 The CIP leadership team continues to convene on a daily basis and reviewing information from health experts, federal and state officials, as well as staff related to our student and staff well-being.

-CIP National Admissions Office remains open and our staff continue to be available at all CIP Centers to work with prospective families for the Fall 2020 start.
-We continue to consider applications for the 2020-2021 program year on a case-by-case basis.
-As of June 15th, On-site tours with certain limitations are now taking place at most CIP centers.
+CIP National Admissions Office remains open and our staff continue to be available at all CIP Centers to work with prospective families for rolling admissions options during the 2020-2021 programming year and 2021-2022 year.
+We will consider applicants on a case-by-case basis as space allows.
+On-site tours with certain limitations are now taking place at most CIP centers.
+All visitors are required follow CIP's updated guest and visitor policies which include self-health attestation, adhering to room capacities, wearing of face masks and social distancing.
 Interested families and professionals can contact us to discuss enrollment options, setup a virtual tour, or for any questions you may have during this time.

 2020-2021 Fall and Beyond

-Going into the Fall 2020-2021 program year CIP is making important changes to the way we operate while staying true to our core mission at hand.
+CIP has made important changes to the way we operate while staying true to our core mission.
 This includes:

 - Contingency planning.
-If an increased presence of COVID-19, influenza, or other communicable disease is detected in any region CIP operates, and health officials call for any type of shelter in place, use of PPE, or other similar instruction, CIP will be prepared to work with students to follow that guidance.
-Per our staffing and service changes mentioned above, students will be given the option of staying within their CIP student housing in this type of scenario.
-CIP will shift to our hybrid service model (a mix between in-person and remote online) for those remaining in housing, and to our remote learning model for those that return home.
+Per our staffing and service changes mentioned above, students will be given the option of staying within their CIP student housing if an increased presence of COVID-19, influenza, or other communicable disease is detected in any region CIP operates, and health officials call for any type of shelter in place, use of PPE, or other similar instruction.
+CIP will shift to our hybrid service model (a mix between in-person and remote online) for those remaining in housing, and to our remote learning model for those who return home.
 While we do not expect disruptions in the coming year to the same extent as we’ve recently faced with COVID-19, we want families to have options and we at CIP will continue our strong focus on continuity of learning, community, and adapting to change.

 CIP's Six-Point Plan for Health & Safety: